Last updated: January 14, 2022

 Does Adobe transfer my personal information across national borders?

-The main locations where we process your personal information are the US and India, but we also transfer personal information to all other countries in the world where our apps, and other products or services are available.
+The main locations where we process your personal information are the US and India, but we also transfer personal information to all other countries in the world where our Services and Software are available.
 We carry out these transfers in compliance with applicable laws – for example, by putting data transfer agreements in place to help protect your personal information.

 The information above applies to Adobe users who are consumers.
 More information is available for our business customers that want to learn more about Cross-border data transfers [https://www.adobe.com/privacy/eudatatransfers.html].